Web design cost: A definitive pricing guide

 CMS integration.
 Many companies want their site built with a CMS, which offers their internal team members flexibility and ease in changing their website content (writing, design, etc.) on an ongoing basis.
 Not every site has a CMS (in fact, many smaller-to-medium size businesses only add one upon a redesign of their site) but if your site has one, there will be costs associated with setup and integration.
 The most common CMS you’ll see is WordPress, originally a blogging tool that has evolved into a more fulsome way to build websites.

 Setup.
 Setup of a website could take in a number of factors, including things like arranging for hosting of the site on an ongoing basis, and setting up Google Analytics, on-page optimization, SSL certificates, URL redirects, and email autoresponders.
 This preparatory work could create costs.

 Other potential costs.
 If you’re looking for assistance with researching or selecting domain names as part of your website design process, you might see additional costs.
-The same is true for things like font licenses, stock photos, and third-party plug-ins and other licenses for API integration (e.g. HotJar, monitoring tools, marketing automation tools and CRM systems).
+The same is true for things like font licenses, stock photos, and third-party plug-ins and other licenses for API integration services (e.g. HotJar, monitoring tools, marketing automation tools and CRM systems).

 Post-launch factors – technical maintenance and ongoing support

 One often-overlooked factor in assessing website design costs is post-launch support.
 You may need a partner to help you execute your marketing plan once your site is live for the world to see.